Kumar-Dharm/1Mg_Homeopathic_Medicines/README.md

 * **Strategic Move:** The 80-20 principle shows that 80% of our earnings come from just 20% of our products/brands.

 This knowledge guides us in creating a strong Homeopathic medicine store that's attentive to customer desires and positioned for success.

-## Learning
-- **Web Scraping Proficiency:** Acquired skills in web scraping to efficiently gather data from online sources.
-- **Data Cleaning Expertise:** Developed the ability to clean and preprocess raw data, ensuring its quality and consistency.
-- **Insight Generation Skills:** Gained experience in using analytical tools and methods to extract meaningful insights from data.
-- **Problem-Solving Skills:** Applied data-driven insights to formulate practical business solutions.
-- **Dashboard Development:** Developed proficiency in creating interactive dashboards for data visualization and user engagement.
-- **Client Communication:** Enhanced the ability to effectively communicate and address client queries and needs using data-driven solutions.

 |---------------------------------------------------------------------------------------------------------------------------|